Choir Members Volunteer “For the Joy of Music”

 John Williams was correct.
 Sharing their joy—and love—of music is what the Mormon Tabernacle Choir members, all volunteers, have in common.
 Being a Choir member is not a “job.”
 They have employment and family responsibilities outside of their Choir experience, but they volunteer their time and talents to share with others the joy that comes through uplifting music.

 Each singer spends an average of six hours or more each week rehearsing and performing with the Choir.
-Rare among choral ensembles, the Mormon Tabernacle Choir has a public performance every week of Music & the Spoken Word, which is broadcast worldwide over radio, television, and the Internet.
+Rare among choral ensembles, The Tabernacle Choir has a public performance every week of Music & the Spoken Word, which is broadcast worldwide over radio, television, and the Internet.
 That weekly broadcast, with additional scheduled concerts, tours, and recordings, means the sheer volume of music the Choir members must learn, perfect, and perform is staggering.
 In spite of the hours, Choir members continually express their gratitude for the opportunity to sing music that lifts spirits and brings joy, peace, and healing to all.

 On April 23, 2017, after the Music & the Spoken Word broadcast, 22 Choir members and one stage crew volunteer were recognized for their years of service as they retired from the Choir organization.
 Each Choir member may sing for a total of 20 years or until they reach the age of 60, whichever comes first.
 The combined service of these departing Choir members totaled 253 years!